1. Life and Dignity of the human person

 7. Care for God's creation

-In addition to Ryan, other parishioners and scouts have contributed time and talent to this project.
-We have a knowledgeable and skilled group of volunteers from the parish that laid out plans, grew vegetable starts and now work in the garden on a weekly basis.
+Parishioners and volunteers from the local community contribute time and talent to this project.
+We have a knowledgeable and skilled group of volunteers from the parish that plan the garden, grow vegetable starts and now work in the garden on a weekly basis.
 Girl Scout troops from Tigard and Sherwood helped build raised beds, plant a children’s garden and make garden signs and art.
-Sixth grade teacher Kate Hickman and her class helped spread mulch and plant flowers while middle school students from Vacation Bible School put in a morning of sweat equity.
+This spring, a Sherwood Girl Scout troop is building a shed for us to securely store our tools!

 Community donations made the garden fiscally possible.
 We received a grant from the Oregon Food Bank and donations from Grimm’s Fuel, Bark Blowers and the Nike Community Garden.

-Please feel free to stop by and check out the hard work St. Francis parishioners have accomplished in the Hope Garden.
+Please feel free to stop by and check out the hard work at the Hope Garden.
 We always welcome new volunteers!
 Volunteers are needed to harvest and help with watering.
 Please contact Jennifer Mirek if interested.

 Our clothing closet opened in the fall of 2013 and is open during food pantry hoursClients may browse in the closet and take clothing at no cost.
 Donations of 'like new' items are accepted.

 The clothes closet is open the same hours as the St. Francis Food Pantry and is located in the same location.

 Community Connect: 503-640-3263: If you are experiencing homelessness

 or at imminent risk of becoming homeless, please call Community Connect.